March for Left-wing Social Advancement: Dissolution and aftermath

-In an effort to recover its electoral viability, the alliance attempted to incorporate other parties into its ranks.
+In an effort to recover its viability, the alliance attempted to incorporate other parties.
 To that end, MASI once again reached out to the PRIN seeking its accession and support for a ticket led by Chávez and Chiquié.
 Lechín counteroffered and conditioned the PRIN's support on the inclusion of its own Armando Morales as Chávez's running mate instead.
-The effort to salvage MASI proved an exercise in futility; by mid-May, the PRIN was solely in negotiations with the UDP, leaving the diminished alliance on its last legs.
+The effort to salvage MASI proved futile; by mid-May, the PRIN was solely in negotiations with the UDP, leaving the diminished alliance on its last legs.
 The MNRI of Alderete gave up the pretense on 16 May and left MASI to back the better-positioned alliance of Víctor Paz Estenssoro.
-The MASI alliance was officially dissolved and withdrawn from the ballot on 17 May.
+MASI was officially dissolved and withdrawn from the ballot on 17 May.
 The National Electoral Court dismissed on 23 May a last-ditch attempt by the PSD to keep MASI on the ballot, ruling that the party had submitted the request too late.